zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-SW-Cloud_AWS.md

           - Treat it like a free hotel
         - Blocked by the BELOVED firewall
 - AWS Lambda
+  - _best-practices
+    - naming tradition for hundreds of functions
+  - Inner Code
+    - Node.js
+      - Allow multiple CORS origins
+      - `The 'Access-Control-Allow-Origin' header has a value 'https://www.test-cors.org/' that is not equal to the supplied origin`
+        - 多加了个`/`
   - Add trigger
     - `An error occurred when creating the trigger: The log group provided is reserved for the function logs of the destination function.
 (Service: AWSLogs; Status Code: 400; Error Code: InvalidParameterException; Request ID:; Proxy: null)`
   - Integration with VPC